supreethguturu28/developer-handbook/README.md

 ## 🤝 Contributing

-This knowledge base is continuously growing.
+This developer handbook is continuously growing.
 If you'd like to contribute:

 1. **Suggest Topics**: Open an issue to suggest new guides or improvements
 2. **Submit Content**: Fork the repository and submit pull requests